 A bit about me:

 My first full length book is a memoir called, My Mother's Choice.
 The book explores a profound mother-daughter relationship seen through the urgent lens of illness and dying.
 The bookends to the memoir include extensive research and interviews related to our country's handling of death and dying in the 21st century.
 The heart of the book is my relationship with an independent, stubborn, loving mother who was determined to retain control during her final days of life, even if it meant taking matters into her own hands.
 The bigger picture discusses the flaws in our society's view of death.
 We can do much better.
 An essay version of the same topic was published in Solstice Literary Magazine in April of 2019.
 It is titled, "How Do You Help Your Parents Die?"

-When my husband and I bought her old summer house on an island off the coast of Maine, I became captivated by both the woman and her work.
-That project has generated several guest speaker invitations.
-I presented my work at the Deep Carnivale conference in Tampa, the Cranberry Isles Historical Society of Maine, the Hitty Conference in Stockbridge Massachusetts, Dirigo Pines retirement home in Orono, Maine, and Southwest Harbor, Maine's public library.
-I am currently in search of representation for this unusual and engaging story!
+When my husband and I bought Rachel's old summer house on an island off the coast of Maine, I became captivated by both the woman and her work.
+That project has generated guest speaker engagements at the Deep Carnivale conference in Tampa, the Cranberry Isles Historical Society of Maine, the Hitty Conference in Stockbridge Massachusetts, Dirigo Pines retirement home in Orono, Maine, and Southwest Harbor, Maine's public library.
+I hope to do a similar tour after the book's publication, so stay tuned.